madelinebriere/docker-tutorial/README.md

 To run these examples, we will need to install the necessary tools and packages.

 ### Installing Docker
 Let's first install Docker.
-Download an installer for [Mac](https://www.docker.com/products/docker-engine#/mac), [Linux](https://www.docker.com/products/docker-engine#/linux), or [Windows](https://www.docker.com/products/docker-engine#/windows).
-Once the installation is complete, make sure that Docker is installed on your command line by running the following command:
+Download an installer for [Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), [Linux](https://www.linux.com/learn/intro-to-linux/2017/11/how-install-and-use-docker-linux), or [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows). _Note: If you have a Linux computer, the installation of Docker is a bit more involved.
+If you are up for it, give it a try.
+Otherwise, try working with someone with a Mac or Windows computer._ Once the installation is complete, make sure that Docker is installed on your command line by running the following command:

 `docker run hello-world`